-- 7.2.9.1 An employee's request for family care and medical leave to care for a child, a spouse, or a parent who has a serious health condition shall be supported by a certification issued by the health care provider of the individual requiring care.
-If additional leave is required after the expiration of the time originally estimated by the health care provider, the employee shall provide the District with recertification by the health care provider.
+- 7.2.9.1 An employee's request for family care and medical leave to care for a child, a spouse, or a parent who has a serious health condition shall be supported by a certification issued by the health care provider of the individual If additional leave is required after requiring care. the expiration of the time originally estimated by the employee health care provider, the shall provide the District with recertification by the health care provider.
 (Government Code §12945.2(j); 29 CFR §825.305-306; 2 CCR §7297.11,§7297.0(a)). - 7.2.9.2 An employee's request for family care and medical leave because of the employee's own serious health condition shall be supported by a certification issued by the employee's health care provider.
 (Government Code §12945.2(k)). - 7.2.9.3 As a condition of an employee's return from leave taken because of the employee's own serious health condition, the employee is required to obtain certification from the employee's care provider that the employee is able to resume work.
-(29 CFR§825.312).

-- 7.2.9.4 Employees are required to use the "Certification of Health Care Provider or Practitioner" form available from the District to meet the certification and recertification requirements of this policy. - 7.2.9.5 As permitted by law, at the District's discretion and expense, the District may require that the employee obtain the opinion of a second health care provider designated or approved by the District in accordance with the appropriate statutory provisions.
-At the District's discretion and expense, the District may also require the opinion of a third health care provider, in accordance with the appropriate statutory provisions, in the event that the second opinion differs from the opinion in the original certification.
+(29 CFR§825.312). - 7.2.9.4 Employees are required to use the "Certification of Health Care Provider or Practitioner" form available from the District to meet the certification and recertification requirements of this policy. - 7.2.9.5 As permitted by law, at the District's discretion and expense, the District may require that the employee obtain the opinion of a second health care provider designated or approved by the District in accordance with the appropriate statutory provisions.
+At the District's discretion and expense, the the opinion in the original certification.
 At the employee's request, the District shall provide the employee with copies of any second and third medical opinions.
-(Government Code §12945.2(k); 29 CFR §825.307-308; 2 CCR §7297.4(b)(2)). - 7.2.9.6 Under this policy, "health care provider" means a health care provider as defined in federal and state regulation implementing the FMLA and the CFRA.
-(29 CFR §825.125; 2 CCR §7297.0(j)).
+(Government Code §12945.2(k); 29 CFR §825.307-308; 2 CCR §7297.4(b)(2)).